 Crassula Campfire is a great choice for beginners because it’s easy to grow and requires very little care.
 Depending on where you live, you can grow your Crassula ‘Campfire’ outdoors or indoors.

-To grow and stay healthy, this plant needs plenty of light and a temperature of at least 30° F (-1,1 C°), because Crassula Campfire is not cold hardy and will die in frozen temperature.
+To grow and stay healthy, this plant needs plenty of light and a temperature of at least 30° F (-1,1 C°), because Crassula Campfire is not cold hardy and will die in frozen temperatures.

 If you live in a very freezing climate, it is best to plant your plant in pots and keep them indoors in a sunny spot such as near a southern-facing window or use grow lights to ensure the right amount of light and warmth, especially during the winter season.